perrydevx/auto-parking/README.md

 # auto-parking

 To run jar file in command:<br>
-Download auto-parking.jar<br>
+-Download auto-parking.jar<br>
-navigate to folder where jar file is located<br>
+-Navigate to folder where jar file is located<br>
 ```
 >java -jar auto-parking.jar
 ```